archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:pui_indexer_thread_count]`

-The number of worker-thread to be used by the PUI indexer.
+The number of worker-threads to be used by the PUI indexer.
 More worker-threads means that more CPU cores will be used.
 `AppConfig[:pui_indexer_thread_count] = 1`

 ### Index state